Designed for Possibility

 Ventana Wildlife Society

 We’ve linked arms with the California-based Ventana Wildlife Society and their Big Sur Condor Sanctuary.
 Their Sanctuary recently burned in the Dolan Fire, so we raised funds to help them rebuild it by donating specially designed Condor notebooks to their fall auction.
+We then hosted our own auction of the original California Condor watercolor, which sold for its full price.
 To help rebuild their sanctuary–and learn more about condors and their condor rehabilitation program–please visit the Ventana Wildlife Society website.

 Aspen Center for Environmental Studies